brianpmaher/RayTracer/README.md

 ## Resources

-This is built following along with [The Ray Tracer Challenge](http://raytracerchallenge.com/) by Jamis Buck.
+This is built following along [The Ray Tracer Challenge](http://raytracerchallenge.com/) by Jamis Buck.